That's the Way It Is (Celine Dion song): Live performances

-Dion sang it live with NSYNC, during her 1999 CBS Special.
+Dion sang it live with *NSYNC on backing vocals, during her 1999 CBS Special.
 She also performed "That's the Way It Is" on Top of the Pops on 12 November, the 1999 Billboard Music Awards, the Bambi Awards on 11 December, The Rosie O'Donnell Show on 13 December, The Today Show on 31 December, and on the Let's Talk About Love Tour as the closing song.

 When Dion returned to the music scene after her 2 years off in 2002, the song was performed on her promotional tour for the A New Day Has Come album including a second time at The Today Show, The Early Show, and at the concert for World Children's Day.

 In 2015 for the first time in 13 years, Dion added the song as an acoustic version and later the full length version in her 2nd Las Vegas residency show Celine at The Colosseum at Caesars Palace in Las Vegas, Nevada.
 The song was also performed in Dion's 2017 European tour and her 2018 tour.
 "That's the Way it is" was performed by Dion during her BST Hyde Park concert in London on 5 July 2019.
 The song is also featured on the Courage World Tour in North America.